Eugen d'Albert: Recordings

 As pianist, d'Albert did not record extensively, although his recordings represent a wide range of music.
 They include his own Scherzo, Op.
 16; Capriolen, Op.
 32; Suite, Op.
-1, Gavotte and Minuet; and piano arrangements from his opera Die Toten Augen.
+1, Gavotte and Minuet; and piano arrangements from his opera Die toten Augen (1916).
 He made several Beethoven recordings, including the Piano Sonatas Nos.
 18 and 21 ("Waldstein"), and the "Spring" Sonata for violin and piano (with Andreas Weißgerber).
 A selection of Chopin pieces were recorded in the 1910s and 1920s, with études, polonaises and waltzes represented.
 Perhaps surprisingly, his teacher Liszt is not strongly represented among d'Albert's recordings, though he committed "Au bord d'une source" from Années de pèlerinage (1st year) to disc in 1916.
 Brahms, Mozart, Schubert and Weber also feature in his discography.

-As a composer, d'Albert has been more widely represented on record in recent years than previously.
+As a composer, d'Albert has been more widely represented on record in recent decades than previously.
 Some modern recordings include: